Can You Sue for Emotional Distress in Ohio? | KNR

 An experienced personal injury lawyer can help establish liability for the accident in question, gather evidence to support your claim and negotiate with all parties to secure the maximum amount.

-Our Ohio injury lawyers have helped numerous people recover compensation for the mental effects following major injuries.
+Our Ohio injury lawyers have helped numerous people recover compensation for the mental effects of major injuries.
 Let us evaluate the details, help determine the value of your claim, and what you can expect from suing for emotional distress.

 Call 1-800-HURT-NOW for a free consultation, and there are no fees unless you recover compensation.